Rock of Cashel in County Tipperary

 Itinerary for the 7-night Highlights of Ireland self-drive tour

 This is merely a brief summary of the actual itinerary, the complete and detailed version of which will be provided upon booking the tour.

 Day 1: Dublin to Kilkenny

-First stop after receiving your rental car is the National Stud and Japanese Gardens, where through artefacts, pictures and text, the history of horse in ireland is presented to the visitor.
-The Japanese gardens are based on the grounds of the stud farm since 1910. the layout of the gardens is intended to symbolise the life of man from
+First stop after receiving your rental car is the National Stud and Japanese Gardens, where through artifacts, pictures and text, the history of the horse in Ireland is presented to the visitor.
+The Japanese gardens are based on the grounds of the stud farm since 1910. the layout of the gardens is intended to symbolize the life of man from

 Day 2: Kilkenny to Killarney

 On to County Tipperary now where your first port of call is the Rock of Cashel, once the seat of the king of Munster and the province's Capital.
 Rising up above the

 plain, the rock itself has much history behind it.
 St. Patrick himself was said to have come to this spot to preach and converted King Aenghus in the 5th century.
 Next up is